 - Have you felt weakness in your shoulder?

 - Have anti-inflammatory medications, injections or physical therapy stopped working for you?

 If you have answered “yes” to most of the above questions, talk to your doctor about proceeding with surgery to increase motion and reduce pain and inflammation of your shoulder.

 Wrist Replacement Surgery (Wrist Arthroplasty)

 Wrist replacement surgery isn’t very common.
-The most common cause of this type of surgery is arthritis.
-Arthritis causes worn cartilage that can cause pain, inflammation, and loss of motion.
+The most common cause for this type of surgery is arthritis.
+Arthritis causes worn cartilage that can cause pain, inflammation and loss of motion.
 Wrist replacement surgery can help improve wrist movement with less or no pain.